dals1791/dals1791.github.io/readme.md

 ## Project Description

 This project will create my personal portfolio website which will be  used to showcase my work, my skills, and my passions.
 My portfolio will be built using HTML, CSS, and JavaScript/JQuery.
 My goal will be to provide a simple but responsive site with a relaxing visual themes.
-The design will be built ot be mobile first but will provide same experience on any screen.
+The design will be built to be mobile first but will provide same experience on any screen.

 ## Google Sheet